google/crubit/docs/overview/limits.md

 to inform what warnings to give.

-It is possible to lose safety unless FFI correctly propagates the relevant information to the ohter side.
+It is possible to lose safety unless FFI correctly propagates the relevant information to the other side.
 And in Rust, incorrectly marking functions as unsafe can lead to safety fatigue, where most calls are trivially correct, and the few that aren't have insufficient review.